ibm-cloud-docs/billing-usage/service-level-commit.md

-With service-level commitments, you commit to spend a certain amount on a specific service or group of services and receive discounts based on your commitment.
-If you expect to generate a large amount of usage for a service, like {{site.data.keyword.powerSysFull}} or {{site.data.keyword.IBMz}}, you might want to consider purchasing services this way.
+You can commit to spending a set amount on one or more on-prem services over a specific period and enjoy discounts in return.
+If you expect to generate a large amount of usage for services deployed on-premises, like {{site.data.keyword.powerSysFull}} or {{site.data.keyword.IBMz}}, you might want to consider purchasing services this way.

-All of your service usage is discounted with a service-level commitment, even if you exceed your commitment amount.
-{: note}

 Commitments include a term, discount rate, and total commitment amount.
 You might also have a monthly or yearly minimum spend if applicable.
 A term might be 6 months, 1 year, or 5 years.
 For example, you might have a commitment with the following provisions:
 - 1-year term
 - 30% discount on {{site.data.keyword.powerSys_notm}}
 - $120,000 total commitment
 - $1,000 minimum usage per month

+All of your service usage is discounted with a service-level commitment, even if you exceed your commitment amount.

 ## Before you begin
 {: #before-service-commit}